friemen/emacsd/README.md

-query-string | Replace all to end of buffer, ask for each replace-string | Replace all to end of buffer rgrep | Grep for pattern recursively in files shell | Create buffer with terminal visual-line-mode | Switch nice word wrap on/off
+query-string | Replace all to end of buffer, ask for each replace-string | Replace all to end of buffer rgrep | Grep for pattern recursively in files eshell | Create buffer with terminal visual-line-mode | Switch nice word wrap on/off string-rectangle | Insert prefix to every marked line

 ## Shortcuts